 Plug in your Ethernet cable or console for the fastest and most consistent connection on campus.

 Client machines connected to an active wired port will be presented with an 802.1X challenge for a Rice NetID login or a redirection of web browser connections to a self-registration and client setup site.

-The Rice University Virtual Private Networking (VPN) System allows secure transportation of data between Rice University and a remote user connected to the Internet outside of Rice.
-Using the VPN, a user can access all of Rice's network resources while off-campus.
+The Rice Virtual Private Networking (VPN) system allows secure transportation of data between the university network and a remote computer connected to the Internet outside of Rice.
+Using the VPN, you can access all of Rice's network resources while off campus.

 Connect to the VPN

 To obtain VPN (virtual private network) access, login to your account on mynetid.rice.edu to download the necessary software.